StarLoco/StarLoco-Game/README.md

 This repository is intended for people who want to compile their own version.
 If you just want to run the project, use the [Docker](https://github.com/StarLoco/StarLoco/tree/main/docker) image

+Configuration file path can be specified with environment variable `STARLOCO_CONFIG_PATH`

 ## Contribute

 Feel free to open an issue or create a pull request.